 Representation for LGBTQ people in television has never been better.
 Here are the best LGBTQ shows streaming now on TV, Netflix, and other platforms.
 From Axel Hotels, we’ve rounded up the best must-watch LGBTQ-inclusive shows that you can watch right now.
-Best LGBTQ shows for you One Day at a Time One Day at a […]
+Best LGBTQ shows for you La Casa de las Flores (The House of Flowers) […]

 Representation for LGBTQ people in television has never been better.
 Here are the best LGBTQ shows streaming now on TV, Netflix, and other platforms.
 From Axel Hotels, we’ve rounded up the best must-watch LGBTQ-inclusive shows that you can watch right now.